Amortized Variational Inference: A Systematic Review: Variational Inference

 we re-write Equation \ref{equation:elbo_1_1} as:

 The sum of the negative KL-divergence and the log evidence in Equation \ref{equation:elbo_2} is referred to as the \textit{Evidence Lower Bound} (ELBO).
-Equation \ref{equation:elbo_2} indicates that maximizing the ELBO is equivalent to minimizing the objective function defined in Equation \ref{equation:kld_1}.
-We denote the ELBO by $\mathcal{L}(x)$ and re-write Equation \ref{equation:elbo_2} as:
+Equation \ref{equation:elbo_2} indicates that maximizing the ELBO with respect to $q$ is equivalent to minimizing the objective function defined in Equation \ref{equation:kld_1}.
+In the case of traditional VI, we denote the ELBO by $\mathcal{L}(x; \xi_{1:N}, \theta)$ as follows:

-As evident from its name, the ELBO is a lower bound estimate on the log marginal probability density of the data.
+Furthermore, the ELBO, as evident from its name, is a lower bound estimate on the log marginal probability density of the data.
 This can be derived using Jensen's inequality \shortcite{klarivcicsome} as:

-An alternative way to show that $\mathcal{L}(x)$ is the lower bound of evidence is from Equations \ref{equation:elbo_2} and \ref{equation:elbo_5}:
+An alternative way to show that $\mathcal{L}(x; \xi_{1:N}, \theta)$ is the lower bound of evidence is from Equations \ref{equation:elbo_2} and \ref{equation:elbo_5}:

-Since, the KL-divergence is non-negative, so $\log p(x;\theta) \geq \mathcal{L}(x)$.
-This relationship between the ELBO and the log marginal likelihood establishes ELBO as a lower bound estimate for the data and, thus, at times, is used as a basis for selecting models to fit the data distribution.
+Since, the KL-divergence is non-negative, so $\log p(x;\theta) \geq \mathcal{L}(x; \xi_{1:N}, \theta)$.
+This relationship establishes ELBO as a lower bound estimate of the incomplete log-likelihood of the data and, thus, at times, is used as a basis for selecting models to fit the data distribution.